 The traction control system prevents the car from sliding by slowing the engine and selecting which wheel to apply braking pressure to.
 Together, the traction control system and the anti-lock braking system maintain the vehicle’s stability.

-The traction control system may be sending incorrect signals, which in turn are causing the car to shake when it attempts to fix a problem based on those indications.
+The traction control system may send incorrect signals, which in turn are causing the car to shake when it attempts to fix a problem based on those indications.

-Does using traction control speed you up or slow you down?
+Does using TC speed you up or slow you down?

 The purpose of traction control is to enable slower, more controlled vehicle acceleration.
-In order to keep the wheels from spinning up, the system restricts the power output to them.
+To keep the wheels from spinning up, the system restricts the power output to them.
 You slow down on the racetrack because there isn’t enough power going to the wheels.